Certified Pharmacy Technician Program

 • Program cost: $3,000

-Through this sixth month technician training program, managed by the Appalachian College of Pharmacy, you will study the duties of a pharmacy technician and prepare to take the Pharmacy Technician Certification Exam (PTCE).
-Our program provides 400 contact hours of lectures, simulation and active learning, simulated labs, plus 130 hours of experiential rotation.
+Through this six month technician training program, managed by the Appalachian College of Pharmacy, you will study the duties of a pharmacy technician and prepare to take the Pharmacy Technician Certification Board Exam (PTCB).
+Our program provides 224 contact hours of lectures, simulation and active learning, 50 hours of virtual lab, plus 130 hours of experiential rotation.

 An introductory course into the practice of pharmacy, including the history of pharmacy, technician roles in various practice settings, and pharmacy ethics and professionalism.
 Students will learn about the advancing and emerging opportunities for technicians now and in the future.